aeraki-mesh/website/content/en/docs/v1.0/tutorials/global-rate-limit.md

 ...
 ```

-## Understanding the principles of rate limiting
+## Understand what happened

 In the configuration issued to the Sidecar Proxy, Aeraki sets up the MetaProtocol Proxy in the FilterChain corresponding to the service in the VirtualInbound Listener.

-Aeraki translates MetaRouter to global rate limit filter route configuration, which is distributed to the MetaProtocol Proxy via Aeraki.
+Aeraki translates MetaRouter to global rate limiting filter route configuration, which is distributed to the MetaProtocol Proxy via Aeraki.

 The configuration of the sidecar proxy for the service can be viewed with the following command：